Nepali Leaders Network was founded on a simple belief: ambitious Nepalis shouldn’t have to grow alone.

 Let me tell you how it all came together.

-Family and friends had flown in from across the country.
-Between the celebrations and late-night conversations, a family member who lived out of state turned to me and said,
+A family member who lived out of state turned to me and said…

 But that night made me realize something deeper: people weren’t craving more events.